-CTA requested for evaluation of carotid stenosis diagnosed on previous Doppler study.
+CTA requested for carotid stenosis evaluation previously spotted on Doppler study.

 Loading Stack -

 0 images remaining

-Right subclavian artery on this case is the fourth and last aortic arch's branch and hooks back to reach the right side passing posterior to the oesophagus.
+The right subclavian artery is the fourth and last aortic arch's branch and hooks back to reach the right side, passing posterior to the oesophagus.

 Instead of being the first branch (with the right common carotid as the brachiocephalic artery), aberrant right subclavian artery (ARSA) arises on its own as the fourth branch, after the left subclavian artery.
 It then hooks back to reach the right side.
-Its relationship to the oesophagus is variable:
+Aberrant right subclavian arteries relationship to the oesophagus is variable: